How to Keep Your Cool After a Hurricane

 Standby generators, which produce between 6,000 and a whopping 59,000 watts of power, are the ultimate hurricane solution.

 First, they’re automatic.
 While you’re evacuating, your generator will keep your security system and mission-critical appliances working.
-They will also operate for days, as long as you have a stockpiled fuel source.
+They will also operate for days on natural gas or on a propane tank that was just topped off.

 Second, they’re powerful.
 Standby generators have the strength to power central air conditioners, so you can return to a cool home.
-A 14-kilowatt standby generator will power a 4-ton central air conditioner.
-A 17-kilowatt model will run a 5-ton central air conditioner.
+A 14-kilowatt standby generator could power a 4-ton central air conditioner.
+A 17-kilowatt model could run a 5-ton central air conditioner.

-Standby generators provide the ultimate level of power security during a storm, but they aren't for procrastinators.
+Standby generators provide the ultimate level of power security during a storm, but they can't be set up overnight.
 It takes time to get a standby installation approved by your municipality and then installed.
 You can't order it a couple of weeks before the storm and expect it to be up and running in time.

 The time to protect yourself and your family for a hurricane's aftermath is now.
 Have a family emergency disaster plan ready, and be sure to include power backup.